Tracee Ellis Ross: 2014–present: Black-ish and mainstream success

 In 2020, Ross played the leading role of Grace Davis, a legendary superstar singer, in the musical comedy-drama film The High Note for Focus Features.
 The High Note marks the first big-screen role for Ross since the 2007 comedy-drama Daddy's Little Girls.
 The film was scheduled to be theatrically released on May 8, 2020, but the theatrical release was cancelled due to the COVID-19 pandemic.
 The film later moved its release date to May 29, 2020, through video on demand.
 In The High Note Ross made her singing debut, recording a soundtrack album titled The High Note (Original Motion Picture Soundtrack).
 The lead single, pop-ballad "Love Myself" was released on May 15, 2020, through Republic Records.

 Ross emceed the second night of the 2020 Democratic National Convention.
 In September 2020, she signed a deal with ABC Signature.
 In 2021, she was included on the Time 100, Times annual list of the 100 most influential people in the world.

 From 2021 until 2023, Ross hosted the podcast, I Am America, a collection of audio portraits exploring and deepening conversations about identity and community.

 In 2022, after the series finale of Black-ish, Ross appeared as Lainie in the seventh episode of the revived The Kids in the Hall, released in May 2022.
 She produced The Hair Tales, a limited docuseries for hulu and Oprah Winfrey Network.
 Later in 2022, she starred in the upcoming psychological thriller film, Cold Copy.
 She starred with Jeffrey Wright in the film American Fiction (2023) based on the novel Erasure.
 Also in 2023, she starred opposite Eddie Murphy in the holiday comedy Candy Cane Lane directed by Reginald Hudlin.

 In 2025, "Solo Traveling with Tracee Ellis Ross" premiered on the Roku Channel.
 Over the course of the three-part series, Ross takes the audience along on her solo travels through Morocco, Mexico, and Spain.
 Variety reported in August 2025 that the series, having set records for the channel, was being renewed for a second season.
+Most recently, in 2026, she had signed an overall deal with Fox Entertainment Studios.

+In 2026, it was announced that Ross would make her Broadway debut in the solo play Every Brilliant Thing, where she will succeed Mariska Hargitay and Daniel Radcliffe, who originated the role.

 Personal life

 Throughout her career, Ross has been vocally childfree.
-In a February 2018 Glamour interview, she stated "It's really interesting to be a woman and to get to 45 and not be married and not have kids.
+In a February 2018 Glamour interview, she stated, "It's really interesting to be a woman and to get to 45 and not be married and not have kids.
 I'm a good friend, a solid daughter, a hard worker, my credit is good, I take out the garbage before it gets smelly, I recycle, and I won a Golden Globe!"

 She endorsed Democratic presidential nominee Kamala Harris in the 2024 presidential election.

-Tracee is a member of Alpha Kappa Alpha Sorority, Inc.
+Ross is a member of Alpha Kappa Alpha Sorority, Inc.